HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **compound assignment operator** Written as "+=".
 Will add the right-hand operand to the left-hand operand and store the result in the left-hand operand.
 **compound type** Type that is constructed from fundamental types.
 Can be array, function, object pointer, function pointer, member object pointer, member function pointer, reference, class, union, or enumeration, including any cv-qualified variants.
 **condition** Expression that will be evaluted during program execution to either true or false.
+**const** Type qualifier used to specify that the object or variable is not modifiable.
 **constexpr** Specifier used to declare that it is possible to evaluate the value of the function or variable at compile time.
 **cout** Object of class type ostream, used for writing data to an output.
 **curly brace** Symbol that comes i two different shapes, the open curly ({), and the close curly (}).
 Used to indicate where a block starts and ends in the code.